esure’s Top Festive Security Tips

 Hide valuables from view.
 This is particularly important at Christmas when there are gifts under the tree that can be seen through your windows.
 But think about what’s in your car too.
 Presents left on seats during a last-minute shop can be tempting to others.
 Worse still, you won’t be insured if they’re stolen from a seat, so it’s best to keep them somewhere you can lock – like the boot.

 The weather can be unpredictable this time of year, so it’s a good idea to put away (or secure) large garden items – e.g. furniture and trampolines.
 You should also check the overall maintenance of your property (e.g. roof tiles, walls, external pipes), plus get your boiler serviced before the cold weather arrives.
-For more easy ways to prepare your home for winter, click here.
+For more top tips for winter home maintenance, click here.